 It's as simple as breakfast should be on a busy morning, but the trick (as is always the trick with scrambled eggs) is to cook the eggs until they have a bit of their runny-ness left and remove from the fire and cook in the heat that's still trapped in the pan.

-Don't substitute it with dry chilies or paprika or anything other than wonderful serano chilies or, if you can find them, bird chilies.
+Don't substitute it with dry chiles or paprika or anything other than wonderful serrano chiles or, if you can find them, bird chiles.
 Works best for breakfast.
 Especially on mid-week mornings that are so close, yet so far from the weekend.

 Combine eggs, sugar, a pinch of salt, and milk in a medium bowl.
 Whisk till slightly frothy and sugar has dissolved.
 Set aside.

-Slit each green chilli lengthwise and remove all the seeds by scrapping out with the knife or with a teaspoon.
+Slit each green chile lengthwise and remove all the seeds by scrapping out with the knife or with a teaspoon.
 Heat oil in a heavy-bottomed non-stick skillet over medium-low heat until shimmering.
-Add chilies and reduce heat to low.
-Fry while stirring constantly till chilli slivers are lightly browned - about 2 minutes.
-Transfer chilies and oil to a small bowl and set aside.
+Add chiles and reduce heat to low.
+Fry while stirring constantly till chile slivers are lightly browned - about 2 minutes.
+Transfer chiles and oil to a small bowl and set aside.

 Add butter to skillet and heat over medium-low heat until melted.
 Add the eggs and cook, stirring constantly, until the eggs are just barely set but still slightly runny, about 5 minutes total.
-Transfer to a warm serving plate and drizzle with chili oil and chilies.
+Transfer to a warm serving plate and drizzle with chile oil and chiles.
 Sprinkle with pepper.
 Serve with bread or with Indian roti.

 Heavy-bottomed non-stick 10-inch skillet

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|